Security Without Detection: Economic Denial as a Primitive for Edge and IoT Defense: Discussion

-\textit{\textbf{Outsourcing puzzles:}} Challenges are bound to IP address, timestamp, and nonce with a 60-second expiration and HMAC-based integrity, preventing outsourcing and pre-computation. \textit{\textbf{IP Rotation:}} Puzzles are issued uniformly to all new IP addresses, so IP rotation provides no advantage. \textit{\textbf{Denial-of-Service Against EDS:}} Challenge generation is stateless (HMAC, $O(1)$), enabling over 10K concurrent challenges without state exhaustion. \textit{\textbf{Timing Side Channels:}} Uniform random jitter (5–50 ms) is added to constant-time verification, mitigating timing-based decoy identification. \textit{\textbf{Decoy Fingerprinting:}} Decoys are sampled from production data distributions; an ML-based classifier achieves only 73\% accuracy with a 27\% false-positive rate (Section~\ref{sec:evaluation}).
+\textit{\textbf{Outsourcing puzzles:}} Challenges are tied to IP address, time-stamp, and nonce and will expire in 60 seconds, along with being based on HMAC for integrity.
+This makes it difficult to outsource challenges and pre-calculate them. \textit{\textbf{IP Rotation:}} New puzzles are distributed equally to all new IP addresses.
+Therefore, there is no benefit in rotating IP addresses. \textit{\textbf{Denial of Service against EDS:}} The challenge generation is stateless ($O(1)$) (HMAC), therefore, we can generate over 10K concurrent challenges before exhausting the state. \textit{\textbf{Timing Side Channels:}} We add uniform random jitter (5-50 ms) to the constant-time verification, making it harder to identify the decoy based on timing. \textit{\textbf{Decoy Fingerprinting:}} The decoys are generated from production data distributions, and a machine-learning-based classifier achieves only 73\% accuracy with a 27\% false positive rate (see Section~\ref{sec:evaluation}).